baldurk/renderdoc/docs/getting_started/faq.rst

 For various tedious reasons RenderDoc's replay isn't (and in most cases can't be) a perfect reproduction of what your code was executing in the application when captured, and it can change the circumstances while running.

 During capture the main impact of having RenderDoc enabled is that timings will change, and more memory (sometimes much more) will be allocated.
-There are also slight differences to the interception of Map() calls as they go through an intermediate buffer to be captured.
+There are also slight differences to the interception of Map() calls as they may go through an intermediate buffer to be captured.
 Generally the only problem this can expose is that when capturing a frame, if something is timing dependent RenderDoc causes one or two very slow frames, and can cause the bug to disappear.

-The two primary causes of differences between the captured program and the replayed capture (for better or for worse) are:

-#. ``Map()`` s that use DISCARD are filled with a marker value, so any values that aren't written to the buffer will be different - in application you can get lucky and they can be previous values that were uploaded, but in replay they will be ``0xCCCCCCCC``.

-#.
-When buffers are created they have undefined contents - graphics APIs do not promise that they are filled with 0s.
-RenderDoc fills buffers with garbage data which can change behaviour.
+RenderDoc also isn't intended to handle invalid API use - this is better caught by each API's built-in validation features.
+If your program is using the API in an invalid way it may break RenderDoc in the same way that it may break a driver.

 I can't launch my program for capture directly.
 Can I capture it anyway?